Streaming Timeline

 • If your video contains English dialog only, we require:

-• An English language closed caption file that covers all dialog and contains sound cues
+• An English language closed caption file that covers all dialog, contains speaker tags and covers sound & music cues

 • If your video contains both non-English and English dialog (or is all non-English dialog), we require two English timed text tracks: